40 years ago, we (my parents, my 9 year old self and 6 year old brother) moved to the other side of the world, ‘for the kids’.

 She died at 67, from breast cancer.
 I still miss you Mum.
 She had a simple but full life, lived well.

 Like many of you, at this moment, we are in isolation, in our own piece of paradise.
 I’m with my two wonderful boys and husband, a fabulous garden, and muffins in the oven.
 The sun is shining, I can see and speak to friends (and it’s free) and I feel happy.
-We are enjoying each other’s company, gotta job I love, plenty of projects on, books to read, and I can still do my daily walk around the block.
+We are enjoying each other’s company, gotta job I like, plenty of projects on, books to read, and I can still do my daily walk around the block.
 We are regrouping, no superfluous stuff, we are well.

 However, my heart (and donations) go out to those less fortunate, those who’s homes are smaller, colder, those of you who don’t feel safe at home, who are sick, those helping others who are scared to go home, or who will never come home again.
 Those of you who won’t get ‘me’ time, young children and babies are hard work, won’t ever argue with that.